 BMW X5 SUV - Interior & comfort

-Existing X5 owners looking for an upgrade or anyone shopping in the luxury SUV class generally should find the new interior one of the new car’s biggest selling points.
-It's beautifully crafted and the 12.3-inch touchscreen serves up pin-sharp graphics, backed up by the intuitive iDrive interface that's good to use.
+Existing X5 owners looking for an upgrade or anyone shopping in the luxury SUV class generally should find the newest X5’s interior one its biggest selling points.
+It's beautifully crafted and BMW’s new Live Cockpit Plus curved touchscreen serves up pin-sharp graphics, backed up by the intuitive iDrive interface that's good to use.

 BMW X5 dashboard

-There are just two trims at launch, and even xLine models get standard leather upholstery, 19-inch alloy wheels, LED headlights and wireless phone charging.
-The front seats are heated too, there are automatic wipers and Apple CarPlay compatibility is now standard - although Android Auto is expected to arrive later in 2020.
+Aside from the high-performance M-badged models, there are two trim levels to choose from: xLine and M Sport.
+Even the entry-level xLine gets standard leather upholstery, 19-inch alloy wheels, LED headlights and wireless phone charging.
+The front seats are heated too, there are automatic wipers and Apple CarPlay and Android Auto compatibility is now standard.

 Buy a BMW X5 M and it's effectively its own trim level, with 21- or 22-inch alloy wheels and features including adaptive LED headlights, an M head-up display, M Sport exhaust and a Harman Kardon sound system.